GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/operational-reports/product-currency-report.md

         Note that the Currency is always a value between 0% and 100%.
 It cannot be a negative value.

     * Otherwise, if the product is not overdue ($\text{Days overdue} = 0$), then the Currency will be 100%.
 1. Each financial year, a few manual steps are required.
-Internal staff will need to [complete the manual steps][CurrencyInternalDoc].
+Internal staff will need to [complete the manual steps][CurrencyInternalDocManualSteps].

 ## History report